nfrench198/TechnicalChallenge/README.md

 ## Getting started

 No tfvars are used.
-For a full writeup please see "Documentatoin Overview.docx" The latest version of Terraform v1.0.11 needs to be used for deployment.
+For a full writeup please see "Documentation Overview.docx" The latest version of Terraform v1.0.11 needs to be used for deployment.

 To run this simply run: